autotest/autotest-docker/index.rst

      option_name = This option value is super duper long, but will be un-folded into a single string with
-                   <---- all this whispace replaced by a single space.
+                   <---- all this whitespace replaced by a single space.

 In this case, the runs of multiple whitespace following the newline will be folded into a single instance, and substituted for the previous newline.